 If you haven’t already pinned down the underlying premise of your brand — the value proposition, the passion, the values, the promise — it’s going to be very hard to come up with a great name that works on several levels.

-So get your story straight first.
-Hire someone to help you spell out the brand platform.
+Hire someone to help you spell out the brand strategy.
 That’s the place to start.
 Then, whoever’s doing the name will have something more tangible and enlightening to go on.

 When you nail it, the naming process really is magical.
 Throw enough images, sounds, thoughts and concepts around, and you come out with that one word that just sticks.